DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 | ---     | ---         |
 | <img src="SVM_Bird_Fish_Mammal_Classification.png" alt="Drawing" style="width: 350px;"/>         |   <img src="Bird_Fish_Mammal_SVM.png" style="width: 350px;"/>   |

 The DNA sequence classification of vertebrates, from three different classes is not really a challenge Mammalia is a class of animal within the phylum Chordata      .
-Some other data sets like: Fungi, Insects, Protists  are more challenging.
-And we force us to revisit our simple approach.
+Classification with other data sets like: Fungi, Insects, Protists is more challenging.

 ##  ML-FFT + "Soft Align"  -  Fungi DNA sequences classification